gnadela/immo-eliza-ml/MODELSCARD.md

     Root Mean Squared Error: 292475.3457237516
     R-squared: 0.506795723844395

 **Random Forest** was also tested.
-Unfortunately, the results were not saved.
 It showed similar results as XGBoost but was taking a lot more time to run, ie. about 40 minutes compared to 5 seconds with XGBoost.